Entering the European market for dried ginger

 Food and drinks

-The food and drinks processing industry is roughly estimated to use 75% to 90% of all dried ginger on the European market.
+The food and drinks processing industry is roughly estimated to use 75-90% of all dried ginger on the European market.
 The largest users within this segment include spice mixture producers, convenience food and snacks, culinary, bakery products, the sauces, seasonings and soups industry, the drinks and beverages industry, and the confectionary and chocolate industry.

 Spice mixture producers are companies specialised in production of spices and seasonings for different applications.
 Those companies are constantly investing in research to develop custom formulations for food processing companies and help launching new attractive tastes.
 They produce either dried or liquid spice ingredients.
 Some examples of such companies in Europe are AVO (German producer with also a factory in Poland and in France), Meat Cracks, Kerry Ingredients, Frutarom (part of IFF), Farevelli Group, Food Ingredients Group, Kalsec, EHL Ingredients or Ion Mos.